strblr/react-stored/README.md

 ## 4- The `readStore` function

 This gives you the possibility to passively read the content of your store outside of any component.
 This was useful for me when I needed to pass a stored token to some server requests using [Apollo](https://www.apollographql.com/docs/react/) links.
 It takes only one argument, the key, and returns the corresponding JSON.

+# About

+I'm available for suggestions, questions and bug reports.
+Please use [GitHub's issue tracker](https://github.com/ostrebler/react-stored/issues).